KDE/documentation-docs-labplot-org/source/index.rst

 Contribution
 ############

-Do you have experience in labplot and would like to contribute wether to the documentation or even extending the functionality of labplot?
-Check out the following chapters
+This section describes the interface how to contribute to LabPlot.

 .. container:: toctile